Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars

-A large value of $q$ leads to a shallower inspiral and larger final separations (see $\tau_{\rm steep}$ and $a_f$ in Table~\ref{tab:CE_summary}), with the 100H and 100MH having $a_f \sim 45-50$~\rs.
-The 150H simulation shows a decreasing orbital separation, but by 40 years no sign of the dynamical inspiral is present and we stopped this simulation due to excessive computational times.
+A large value of $q$ leads to a shallower inspiral and larger final separations (see $\tau_{\rm steep}$ and $a_f$ in Table~\ref{tab:CE_summary}), with the 100IH and 100MH having $a_f \sim 45-50$~\rs.
+The 150IH simulation shows a decreasing orbital separation, but by 40 years no sign of the dynamical inspiral is present and we stopped this simulation due to excessive computational times.
 The 150MH simulation, aided by a slightly expanded stellar structure has a gentle inspiral ($a_f\sim 150$~\rs) and plateau, even if the final separation is still declining at up to approximately 0.1~\rs/year by the time we stop the simulation.
-This also true of the 150L simulation.
+This also true of the 150IL simulation.

 In the bottom panel of Figure~\ref{fig:evo_vs_time} we show the evolution of the bound mass for each simulation (defined as mechanical energy $< 0$).
-The circles and triangles represent the start and end of the CE inspiral as explained above, while the star symbol in the L simulations represents the beginning of the resolution dependent unbinding, discussed below.
+The circles and triangles represent the start and end of the CE inspiral as explained above, while the star symbol in the IL simulations represents the beginning of the resolution dependent unbinding, discussed below.

 Variable amounts of pre-CE mass transfer occur before the rapid inspiral.
-This phase of early mass transfer increases in duration with increasing resolution, and with increasing value of $q=M_2/M_1$ ($t_i$ in Table~\ref{tab:CE_summary}).
+This phase of early mass transfer typically increases in duration with increasing resolution, and with an increasing value of $q=M_2/M_1$ ($t_{\rm i}$ in Table~\ref{tab:CE_summary}).
+Note this is not the case for the 100IL, and 150IL simulations due to their significantly smoother inspirals, for which $t_{\rm i}$ by our criteria begins to have difficulty.
 The duration of this early phase is not converged with resolution, and is generally agreed to be substantially longer in reality \citep{Iaconi2017,Reichardt2019,gonzalez-bolivar_common_2022}.
 Simulations carried out with the tabulated \textsc{mesa} EoS also exhibit a shorter duration for this early phase of mass transfer compared to that of their ideal EoS counterparts, due to a greater degree of expansion of the star surface layers resulting from a reduced level of surface stability \citep{gonzalez-bolivar_common_2022}.